Skip to main content

 Boating EssentialsKnow Your Boat

-The Riviera model collection has a versatile range of tender storage options.
-Here we have outlined the different ways to stow your tender.
+The Riviera model collection offers a variety of versatile tender storage solutions.
+Below, we outline the different options available for securely stowing your tender.

-The tender is stored lying on its side and upright from fittings attached to the swim platform called snap davits.
-When released the tender falls 90 degrees upright into the water, landing the right way up ready for use.
-To retrieve the tender, bring it parallel to the swim platform and attach it to the davits pulling the tender 90 degrees up right with the davit locking into place.
-A bow line can be used for extra control when dropping and retrieving the tender.
+Owners of smaller boats favour this method.
+The tender is stored upright on its side, suspended from fittings on the swim platform known as snap davits.
+When released, the tender falls 90 degrees into the water, landing upright and ready to use.
+For retrieval, bring the tender parallel to the swim platform and attach it to the davits.
+The system will pull the tender upright, locking it into place.
+A bow line can be used for additional control during launch and retrieval.